SidneyPrimas/Distributed_Systems_MIT/src/shardmaster/readme.txt

 + To send shards, send the shard to the appropriate group.
 Make sure that the server in the group is 1) in the appropriate transition state, and 2) leader.
 If they are both, the server will eventually receive the keys on the applyCh.
 When it does, it should update it's state.
 + To receive shards, the system needs to keep track of all the shards it should receive.
 When it receives a shard, on the applyCh, it should add this to the map, and then it should remove the shard from the list of shards it should receive.
 + Once a group has both successfully sent, and successfully received all the shards it needs, then the group can move out of transition state, and continue processing new requests.

+Sending Shards Brainstorm:
++ To send shards: A configuration change indicates that we are changing into a transition state (not thave we have successfully changed into a new configuration).
+Currently, we are not snapshotting at this log, and thus don't have to persist the transition state in the snapshot.
+Once we have executed this operation, we should have a worker that uses the transitionState to send out RPCs.
+This is not part of the execution, but needs to happen before the transition state is complete.
+Then, the applyCh loop continues receiving RPCs, but rejects all RPCs until we get the shard log.
+++ The problem: What if we receive all shards, but haven't finished sending the shards.
+Then, we still will be in transition state, and we will reject any and all logs until we have successfully sent the RPC.
+This is an issue because 1) different servers in a group will be in different states and 2) when we re-play we won't replay deterministically.
+++ The solution: We transition out of the state as soon as we have all the shards.
+The problem here is what if we get a new configuration change that indicates that we receive the shard that we sent away.
+And, we get the shard back.
+Then, this transition state will be overwritten.
+++ The other issues is that we are still snapshotting.
+So, when we restart, we have to make sure that we stored the transition state and we have to make sure that we re-run the transition worker.
+++ Possible solution: We might have to creat a transition state that includes a different transition state for each shard that we need to send to.

+Updated Approach to Sending Shards:
++ Upon receiving configuration change, change into transition state.
+To chage into transition state: 1) store the shards that need to be received, 2) indicate that in transition state, and 3) add the shards that need to be sent to an array.
++ Remain in transition state until all shards received.
+When in transition state, reject all logs until receive all the shards.
+To move out of transition state, check if all the shars have been received.
++ Add all the shards to be sent to an array.
+Each element in the array needs to include: 1) key/value of all the shards we need to send to a group, 2) the group we need to send to, and 3) any relevent configuration information.
++ Create a worker loop that runs in the background.
+This should be created upon startup.
+The worker loop does the following:
+++ Check if the server is the leader.
+++ Create a go routine for each item on the transfer list.
+We only need to create each go routine once.
+The solution to accomplish this is create a seperate array of the same lengths as ShardsToTransfer.
+This arrays keeps track if this server has spawned a go routine for the specific entry in the array.
+Upon re-start, this will be initialized to 0, and so we will spawn all of these RPCs as we should.
+++ The go routine essentially is RPC handler that continually attempts to send the shards to the pre-defined group.
+We do not leave this accept with a success.
+++ If the go routine receives a success, then put the response into Raft.
+Raft will make sure that the server is leader.
+++ Once we receive this log from raft, 1) remove the entry from ShardsToTransfer, 2) remove the indicator of if the RPC has been sent, 3) and make sure to persist.
++ Note: Once we spawn an RPC they will always be running.
+So, even when the server is no longer leader, we will still try to send shards.
+This is not a problem since the other group can receive the shards from anybody.
+Only the leader will put the response into Raft.

 Hints: